Multiple wounded in shooting at Los Angeles park

 “At least three of the patients are confirmed to have sustained gunshot injury, including one Male and one Female transported in Critical condition.
 There are no other patients remaining at scene,” the LAFD added.

+Witnesses said they ran from the scene in fear for their lives and the lives of the children who were at the park.

+“I was trying to get away.
+I wasn’t trying to see who was laying anywhere.
+I just grabbed the babies that I saw were scared, and we took off with the babies,” a woman named Sandra told Nexstar’s KTLA.

-LAPD is on a citywide tactical alert due to this incident, added Officer Cervantes of the Los Angeles Police Department.
+LAPD was on a citywide tactical alert due to this incident, added Officer Cervantes of the Los Angeles Police Department.
+On Twitter, the department confirmed that the incident was “NOT an active shooter situation.”